jpwgnr/Praktikum/README.txt

 These are our protocols for the experimetal physics course.

+From Karina and Jan